DMalf22/class_work/README.md

 # class_work
-Class wrk from undergraduate degree in Electrical Engineering at Stevens Institute of Technology
+Class w0rk from undergraduate degree in Electrical Engineering at Stevens Institute of Technology